stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 A type-0 transaction may only transfer a single asset from one account to another.
 It may not directly execute Clarity code.
 A type-0 transaction can only send STX.
-It cannot be sponsored, and it cannot have post-conditions (see below).
+It cannot have post-conditions (see below).

 #### Type-1: Instantiating a Smart Contract